VERIFY BEFORE RELYING

 Optional light review 30 min One-page rule sheet

-Stop point at least 1 hour before bed No heavy studying
+Stop point At least 1 hour before bed No heavy studying

 Use the Florida real estate exam day checklist before you leave anything to memory.